Design and characterization of a cryogenic vacuum chamber for ion trapping experiments

 A diagram of the cryogenic vacuum chamber is shown in Figure ~\ref{fig:chamber}(a); the mechanical support structure is shown in further detail in Figure ~\ref{fig:vibration}(a).
-The vacuum chamber contains two concentric copper radiation shields which are thermally anchored to the 4~K and 50~K stages with flexible copper braids.
+The vacuum chamber contains two concentric copper radiation shields which are thermally anchored to the 4 and 50~K stages with flexible copper braids.
 The ion trap is mounted inside the cold shield near 4~K; this shield is supported by the intermediate shield near 50~K via Vespel posts.
 The intermediate shield is then supported directly by the room-temperature, stainless steel chamber via Macor posts.
 The chamber is bolted to a floating optical table.
 In this configuration, the ion trap is mechanically referenced via short, stiff connections to the plane of the optical table and also therefore to all beam optics, including the lens stack (mounted below the table) used for ion imaging.
 The low thermal conductivity of both Vespel and Macor allow the cold and intermediate shielding assemblies to be sufficiently thermally isolated from each other and from the room-temperature vacuum chamber\cite{thermal_conductivity}.
-When the cold head is cooled to 5~K, the cold shield reaches 9.9~K and the intermediate shield reaches 85.9~K as measured by silicon diode sensors mounted inside the chamber.
+Thermal connections between the trap and cold shield assembly occur via two primary paths.
+First, the trap die is bonded to a ceramic pin grid array (CPGA), with 100 gold pins providing both electrical and thermal connections to a PCB filter board well thermalized to the surrounding cold shield.
+A second thermalization path is provided by a copper bridge mounted above the trap surface as shown in Figure ~\ref{fig:chamber}(b).
+This component makes contact with the top surface of the alumina trap package and is also bolted to the cold shield via openings in the PCB and magnetic shielding.
+With the cold head at 5~K, a thermometer inside the cold shield registers a temperature of 9.9~K. This differential is due to $\sim$2.9~W of heat load flowing through the copper braids thermalizing the cold shield with conductance of 0.6~W/K. This load is dominated by $\sim$1.8~W conducted through 102 \textrm{BeCu} wires used for trap control, 0.4~W from the Vespel supports, and an estimated 0.6~W of rf dissipation.